F5Networks/charts/src/stable/f5-bigip-ingress/README.md

 ### Prereqisites

 - Install [Helm with Tiller](https://docs.helm.sh/using_helm/#installing-helm) on your cluster with appropriate permissions.
 - Deploy the F5 BIG-IP Controller in your cluster.
-You can use the [f5-bigip-ctlr chart](https://github.com/F5Networks/charts/tree/master/src/stable/f5-bigip-ctlr) to deploy the Controller, or you can deploy it [manually](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-app-install.html).
+You can use the [f5-bigip-ctlr chart](https://github.com/F5Networks/charts/tree/master/src/stable/f5-bigip-ctlr) to deploy the Controller or you can deploy it [manually](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-app-install.html).
 - Deploy the Pods/Services accepting traffic from the Ingress.

-> **Note:** This chart and the [f5-bigip-controller](https://github.com/recursivelycurious/charts/tree/wip/src/incubator/f5-bigip-ctlr) chart can be used *independently or together*.
+> **Note:** This chart and the [f5-bigip-controller](https://github.com/recursivelycurious/charts/tree/wip/src/stable/f5-bigip-ctlr) chart can be used *independently or together*.
 > If you or your organization author your own charts either or both may be used as a [subchart](https://docs.helm.sh/chart_template_guide/#creating-a-subchart).
 >
-> Similarly, this Ingress chart can be combined -- either as a parent chart or a subchart -- with charts that define the Services accepting traffic.
+> Similarly, this Ingress chart can be combined -- either as a parent chart or a subchart -- with charts that define the services accepting traffic.

 ## Chart Details